Advertiser Disclosure

 • thumbs-downNot viable everywhere

-Operating in more than 100 metropolitan areas around the United States, Uber Eats is powered by a growing army of relatively well-compensated independent contractors capable of delivering most products an hour or less after they’re ordered.
+Operating in over 6,000 cities around the United States, Uber Eats is powered by a growing army of relatively well-compensated independent contractors capable of delivering most products an hour or less after they’re ordered.

-Intrigued by the prospect of earning extra income with Uber Eats, one of the premier grocery and food delivery apps on the market?
+Intrigued by the prospect of earning extra income with Uber Eats, one of the market’s premier grocery and food delivery apps?
 Read on to learn what to expect from the platform, what to watch out for, and how to maximize your earning potential.

-If you’re willing to brave traffic, the elements, and the myriad pitfalls of the service industry, working as a Postmate driver is a great way to earn extra income outside of your day job, help pay the bills as you work toward a degree, or simply to fill the gaps between full-time positions.
+If you’re willing to brave traffic, the elements, and the myriad pitfalls of the service industry, working as an Uber Eats driver is a great way to earn extra income outside of your day job, help pay the bills as you work toward a degree, or simply to fill the gaps between full-time positions.

 As an Uber Eats courier, you’re classified as an independent contractor and aren’t entitled to a minimum wage or other protections afforded full-time employees.
-But during peak delivery times, drivers can make $25 per hour or more.
+But drivers may make $25 per hour or more during peak delivery times.
 Although these results aren’t typical, they’re not bad for a job that doesn’t require a four-year college degree or even much on-the-job training.

 Basic Eligibility Requirements